grafana/github-datasource/docs/sources/variables-and-macros/variables.md

 # Variables

-A [Variable](https://grafana.com/docs/grafana/latest/variables/) is a placeholder for a value that can be used in queries for a dashboard.
+A [variable](https://grafana.com/docs/grafana/latest/variables/) is a placeholder for a value that you can use in dashboard queries.

 Variables allow you to create more interactive and dynamic dashboards by replacing hard-coded values with dynamic options.
 They are displayed as dropdown lists at the top of the dashboard, making it easy to change the data being displayed.